serverless/serverless/docs/README.md

 *  Create or update lambda using this naming convention: STAGE_-_PROJECTNAME_-_FUNCTIONNAME.
 For example: prod_-_MyApp_-_usersSignup
 * Upload the file as a buffer directly to AWS.

+### jaws log

+This command fetches logs from AWS Cloudformation for the lambda function in a given region & stage.

+This command is not implemented yet.
+Looking for help from community.
+Need a way to stream the logs "real time" like heroku logs.

 ## JAWS plug-in modules